Brethren, my heart's desire and my prayer to God for them is for their salvation.Romans 10:1(NASB)

-Paul was of the tribe of Benjamin, a Hebrew of Hebrews, a strict Pharisee and a passionate persecutor of the early Church.
+Paul was of the tribe of Benjamin, a Hebrew of Hebrews, a strict Pharisee, and a passionate persecutor of the early Church.
 His conversion shocked many in Israel who considered him to be a traitor to his Jewish roots.
-He had to endure much opposition and hatred from both saved unsaved Jews because his teaching offended them to the core of their being.
-Unsaved Jews would not recognise Jesus as Messiah, while many who believed in Him, could not accept that the rites and rituals required of Israel were not a requirement for the church.
+He had to endure much opposition and hatred from both saved and unsaved Jews because his teaching offended them to the core of their being.
+Unsaved Jews would not recognise Jesus as Messiah, while many who believed in Him could not accept that the rites and rituals required of Israel were not a requirement for the Church.

-Sadly, this false teaching of 'replacement theology' is gaining traction in Christendom today, and needs to be firmly rejected and equally shocking is that in certain circles the authority Paul's apostleship and teachings are questioned and even discredited to support this erroneous position.
+Sadly, this false teaching of 'replacement theology' is gaining traction in Christendom today and needs to be firmly rejected.
+Equally shocking is that in certain circles the authority Paul's apostleship and teachings are questioned and even discredited to support this erroneous position of 'replacement theology'.

-Heavenly Father, thank You for Paul's detailed discourse on the past history, present status and future hope for Your people Israel.
-Thank You for the many members of the Jewish race who have already believed on the Lord Jesus Christ and been saved, and we pray that many more would have their blindness removed and recognise Him as their Saviour and King.
-We pray that Christendom's current, unbiblical teaching of 'replacement theology' would be halted, which fuel's anti-Semitic hatred and thank You that the day is coming when You will bring Your plans and purposes to completion, as outlined in Scripture, - and Christ is crowned as King of kings - this we pray in Jesus' name, AMEN.
+Heavenly Father, thank You for Paul's detailed discourse on the past history, present status, and future hope for Your people, Israel.
+Thank You for the many members of the Jewish race who have already believed on the Lord Jesus Christ and been saved, and I pray that many more would have their blindness removed and recognise Him as their Saviour and King.
+I pray that Christendom's current, unbiblical teaching of 'replacement theology' which fuel's anti-Semitic hatred, would be halted, and thank You that the day is coming when You will bring Your plans and purposes to completion, as outlined in Scripture and Christ is crowned as King of kings.
+This I pray in Jesus' name, AMEN.